Eschatologue/CM_wiki/docs/spells/6th-level.md

 The DM has the fey creature's statistics.

-***At Higher Levels.*** When you cast this spell using a spell slot of 7th level or higher, the challenge rating increases by 1 for each slot level above 6th.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 7th level or higher, the challenge rating increases by 1 for each slot level above 6th.

 ### Contingency
 *6th-level evocation*